notsag-dev/htb-haircut/README.md

 Interesting, there's an `/uploads` directory.
 Despite it does not seem very useful now, it may come handy in the future.

-After trying with several other lists, finally this one got a more intereseting result:
+After trying with several other lists, which was a quite frustrating process to be honest, finally this one got a more intereseting result:

 ```
 root@kali:~/htb/haircut# gobuster dir --url 10.10.10.24 --wordlist /usr/share/wordlists/SecLists/Discovery/Web-Content/directory-list-2.3-medium.txt -x php